The Pretty Face Effect on Elections

 Ramashandran, V.S., (2011) The Tell-Tale Brain: A Neueoscientests quest for what makes us human,W.W.
 Norton Co., New York

-Dr. Bernard Luskin received the 2011 Lifetime Achievement Award for contributions to Media Psychology and is President-Elect (2014) of the Society for Media Psychology and Technology, the Media Psychology Division (46) of The American Psychological Association.
+Dr. Bernard Luskin received the APA Lifetime Achievement Award for contributions to Media Psychology and is President-Emeritus of the Society for Media Psychology and Technology, the Media Psychology Division (46) of The American Psychological Association.
 Bernie Luskin has been CEO of eight colleges and universities and several divisions of Fortune 500 companies.
 Contact: BernieLuskin@gmail.com.